sashafirsov/slotted-element/README.md

   conversion according to content type.
   Returns data promise from `response.json()` or `response.text()`
 * `async onResult( result )` - called when data available.
-  Invokes `data2Html( data, contentType, code )` callback and if it does not return anything renders content either from JSON as table or text as HTML Sets `state="loaded"`
+  Invokes `render( data, contentType, code )` callback and if it does not return anything renders content either from JSON as table or text as HTML Sets `state="loaded"`

 Callbacks:
-* `data2Html( data, contentType, code, responseHeaders )` callback allows to apply data which could be used for inner DOM changing.
+* `render( data, contentType, code, responseHeaders )` callback allows to apply data which could be used for inner DOM changing.
   Returns
     * html string to be populated as internal content or